Paul Hart: Notts County

 On 2 October 2014, Hart was appointed as acting academy manager at League One club Notts County, following the suspension of academy manager Mick Leonard.
 He later became caretaker manager, a day after the sacking of manager Shaun Derry on 23 March 2015, following a run of three wins in 24 league games.
 Hart guided the club to three draws in three games, before the appointment of Ricardo Moniz as manager on 7 April 2015.
 He subsequently left Notts County, stating it was always his attention to leave after the departure of Shaun Derry.

 Return to Leeds United

 On 29 August 2015, it was announced that Hart would return to Leeds United as the Academy Director and Under-21s Manager.
 He left the club on 1 April 2016 due to personal matters.

 Luton Town

 On 3 May 2016, Hart was appointed as the assistant manager of League Two club Luton Town.

 Stoke City

 In January 2019 Hart was appointed assistant manager to Nathan Jones at Stoke City.
 Hart and Jones left Stoke on 1 November 2019.

 Luton Town

 On 19 June 2020, Hart returned to Luton Town for the remainder of the season.
 It was confirmed he would continue as part of the back room staff for the 2020/21 season.

+Return to Charlton Athletic

+On 9 February 2024, Hart returned to Charlton Athletic to serve as assistant manager to Nathan Jones once more.
+Jones had joined Charlton as first team manager five days prior on 4 February 2024.

+On 29 August 2024, Hart stepped down from his role as assistant manager at Charlton Athletic.